-- (1) The Principal Positions listed do not include Mr. Carter and Mr. Cornacchia's current positions as officers of the Corporation, as the Corporation did not exist in the financial years contemplated in the table. - (2) The Fund did not have a plan pursuant to which option-based awards were granted; rather, the figures reported in the table represent options granted pursuant to Brookfield's 2009 Management Share Option Plan, which options were granted in light of the respective contributions that Mr. Carter and Mr. Cornacchia made to the Fund during each year.
-Such options reflect the time and effort spent, and the respective achievements, of Mr. Carter and Mr. Cornacchia in providing services to the Fund. - (3) The figures reported in the table above represent the portion of Mr. Carter's total compensation paid during each year by Brookfield that is attributable to his services to the Fund.
-This proportionate compensation is reflective of the approximate time and effort Mr. Carter spent providing services to the Fund as a portion of his overall efforts managing Brookfield's entire timberlands portfolio.
-Mr. Carter's responsibilities in respect of Brookfield's entire timberlands portfolio overlapped with his responsibilities to the Fund and thus, Mr. Carter was able to apply significant knowledge and skill acquired in his capacities as Managing Partner of Brookfield and President of Brookfield GP, the general partner of Brookfield LP, in providing services to the Fund. - (4) The figures reported in the table above represent the portion of Mr. Cornacchia's total compensation paid during each year by Brookfield that is attributable to his services to the Fund.
-This proportionate compensation is reflective of the approximate time and effort Mr. Cornacchia spent providing services to the Fund as a portion of his overall responsibilities to Brookfield.
-Mr. Cornacchia's responsibilities in his role as a senior executive of Brookfield overlapped with his responsibilities to the Fund and thus, Mr. Cornacchia was able to apply significant knowledge and skill acquired in his capacity as a senior executive of Brookfield in providing services to the Fund.
+- (1) The Corporation does not have, nor did its predecessor, the Fund, have, a plan pursuant to which option-based awards are (or were) granted; rather, the figures reported in the table represent options granted pursuant to Brookfield's Management Share Option Plan, which options were granted in light of the respective contributions that Messrs.
+Carter, Banfill and Cornacchia made to the Fund or the Corporation, as applicable, during each year.
+Such options reflect the time and effort spent, and the respective achievements, of Messrs.
+Carter, Banfill and Cornacchia in providing services to the Fund or the Corporation, as applicable. - (2) The figures reported in the table above represent the portion of Mr. Carter's total compensation paid during the year by Brookfield that is attributable to his services to the Fund in 2009 and 2008 and to the Corporation in 2010.
+This proportionate compensation is reflective of the approximate time and effort Mr. Carter spent providing services to the Fund and the Corporation, as applicable, as a portion of his overall efforts managing Brookfield's entire timberlands portfolio.
+Mr. Carter's responsibilities in respect of Brookfield's entire timberlands portfolio overlapped with his responsibilities to the Fund and the Corporation, as applicable, during the years reported and thus, Mr. Carter was able to apply significant knowledge and skill acquired in his capacities as Managing Partner of Brookfield and President of Brookfield GP, the general partner of Brookfield LP, in providing services to the Fund and the Corporation.